What are your rates?

 What happens if your location loses power?

-Should our facility lose power, our back-up generator instantaneously turns on ensuring we are never without a moment of power to heat and cool our location.
+Should our facility lose power, our back-up generator instantaneously turns on, ensuring we are never without a moment of power to heat and cool our location.

 What happens when I arrive?